Last updated: May 29, 2026

 - Prescription receipts, Medicare premiums, doctor bills, dental bills, and ride costs for medical care.

-- Care notes that list help needed with bathing, dressing, meals, memory, transfers, falls, or unsafe behavior.
+- Care notes that list help needed with bathing, dressing, meals, memory, transfers, falls, wandering, or unsafe behavior.

 - Names and phone numbers for doctors, pharmacies, landlords, caregivers, case workers, and trusted family members.